Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 Etiology

-The causes of giant cell arteritis are currently unknown.
+The causes of giant cell arteritis currently remain unknown.
 The pathology is based on autoimmune inflammation.
 Age-related changes that occur in the walls of blood vessels lead to a loss of their elasticity, which further aggravates the situation and contributes to the development of the disease.

 There are several theories for the development of arteritis: